Ford Sierra: Initial development and reception

 It was later in the Sierra's life that the styling began to pay off; ten years after its introduction, the Sierra's styling was not nearly as outdated as its contemporaries, even though all major competitors were newer designs, though the Sierra had been tweaked on several occasions and many new engines had been added.
-The most notable changes came at the autumn of 1987, with a major facelift and the addition of a 4-door saloon (UK: Sapphire).
+The most notable changes came at the autumn of 1987, with a major facelift and the addition of a 4-door saloon, known in the UK as the Sapphire.
 As other manufacturers adopted similar aerodynamic styling, the Sierra looked more normal.
 At its peak, it was Britain's second best selling car in 1983, 1988 and 1989, and was still Britain's fifth best selling car in 1992.
 Its best year was 1989, when more than 175,000 were sold.
 However, it was outsold by the Vauxhall Cavalier in MK2 form during 1984 and 1985, and then from 1990 until its demise by the MK3 Cavalier.
 Nevertheless, it comfortably outsold its second key rival, the Austin Montego, which was launched in April 1984.
 Between 1985 and 1988, the Sierra faced fresh competition in Europe from the likes of the Renault 21 and Peugeot 405, while Japanese carmaker Nissan was producing its Bluebird model in Britain from 1986.

-Early versions suffered from crosswind stability problems, which were addressed in 1985 with the addition of aerodynamic nolders (small spoilers) on the rear edge of the rubber seals of the rear-most side windows.
+Early versions suffered from crosswind stability problems, which were addressed in 1985 with the addition of aerodynamic nolders (small spoilers) on the rear edge of the rubber seals of the rearmost side windows.
 These shortcomings saw a lot of press attention, and contributed to early slow sales, when it was outsold by its key rival the Vauxhall Cavalier in 1984 and 1985.
-Other rumours that the car's design could hide major crash damage (in part true, as the new bumper design sprung back after minor impact and couldn't be "read" to interpret major damage) also harmed the car's reputation.
+Other rumours that the car's design could hide major crash damage (in part true, as the new bumper design sprang back after minor impact and couldn't be "read" to interpret major damage) also harmed the car's reputation.
 This reached near-hysterical heights in its early months on sale, with UK press making a report that Ford would reintroduce the previous Cortina model out of desperation.
 These reports were swiftly denied by Ford.
 However, sales began to rise during 1983, and it finished as Britain's second best selling car behind the Escort.
 After being outsold by the Cavalier for the next two years, it regained its lead of the market sector in Britain during 1986, and a refreshed range (with more engine options as well as the introduction of a saloon) enjoyed a surge in sales from 1987, though the MK3 Cavalier finally outsold it in 1990.
 Even in 1992, the Sierra was still Britain's fifth best selling car.
 It was nicknamed "the salesman's spaceship" on account of its status as a popular fleet car in Britain.